-An advanced practice nurse, Emilia Iwu, PhD, RN, APNC, FWACN, is an assistant professor and the assistant dean for the Center for Global Health at the School of Nursing.
+An advanced practice nurse, Emilia Iwu, PhD, RN, APNC, FWACN, is a clinical assistant professor and the assistant dean for the Center for Global Health at the School of Nursing.
 She also is a Ruth L. Kirschstein Postdoctoral Fellow at the University of Pennsylvania School of Nursing.

 Since 2006, Iwu has been a technical advisor for a U.S. CDC/PEPFAR (Centers for Disease Control and Prevention/President’s Emergency Plan for AIDS Relief) program at the Institute of Human Virology Nigeria, where she developed national HIV treatment guidelines, policy documents, and training curricula for pre- and post-licensure education.
 She trained and mentored health workers in Nigeria to provide HIV care and to implement advanced practice roles through task sharing.
 Iwu continues clinical and research work in Nigeria.